-Why you shouldn’t use baking soda to exfoliate skin
+Have you ever used baking soda to exfoliate your face?

 A 1997 study found that alkaline cleansers irritate “the physiological protective ‘acid mantle'”, change “the composition of the cutaneous bacterial flora and the activity of enzymes in the upper epidermis” and dissolve fats from the skin surface which may lead “to a dry and squamous skin.”